ibm-cloud-docs/cloud-databases/learn-size-guidance.md

 Use the [Compose API](https://apidocs.compose.com/){: .external} to obtain the total amount of RAM and storage that is allocated to each deployment.

-In order to use the Compose API, you need to create a unique API token for your account.
-Select **Account** from the Compose UI then click the **API Tokens** button.
+In order to use the Compose API, create a unique API token for your account.
+Select **Account** from the Compose UI, then click **API Tokens**.

 ![The Scale Resources Pane in Settings](images/size-guidance-compose-api-token.svg){: caption="Figure 1.
 The Scale Resources Pane" caption-side="bottom"}

 You are taken to the API tokens page.
-On the right, enter the name of your API token and click the “Create” button.
+On the right, enter the name of your API token and click the **Create**.

 ![The Scale Resources Pane in Settings](images/size-guidance-create-api-token.png){: caption="Figure 2.
 The Scale Resources Pane" caption-side="bottom"}

-When presented with your API token, make sure you save it.
+When presented with your API token, save it.

 ![The Scale Resources Pane in Settings](images/size-guidance-personal-api-tokens.png){: caption="Figure 3.
 The Scale Resources Pane" caption-side="bottom"}